simopozze/latex-projects/README.md

 # latex-projects

-# Simone Pozzebon
+latex projects for school and work

-_My latex projects for school and work._
+_simopozze_